wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 the darkness.
 When we are absorbed in other things, in the not-self, we forget the self.
 There is nothing unnatural about it.
 But, why forget the self through excess of attachment?
-Wisdom lies in never forgetting the self as the ever-present source of both the experiencer and his experience.
+Wisdom lies in never forgetting the self as the ever-present source of both the experiëncer and his experiënce.

-**Q:**&ensp;In my present state the ‘I am the body’ idea comes spontaneously, while the ‘I am pure beïng’ idea must be imposed on the mind as something true but not experienced.
+**Q:**&ensp;In my present state the ‘I am the body’ idea comes spontaneöusly, while the ‘I am pure beïng’ idea must be imposed on the mind as something true but not experiënced.

 **M:**&ensp;Yes, <span data-tippy-content="The practice which produces
 success, <em>siddhi</em>.">sadhana</span> (practice) consists in reminding